 Everything else about this trip is already so random anyway.
 When I moved back across the Atlantic this spring, I already had a one-way ticket to Italy booked for December (to catch up with my in-laws, friends and food).
 But I didn’t know how I’d get back to my apartment in Chicago until recently, when I found a flight from Milan to Porto (Portugal!), with another direct from Lisbon to Chicago two days later… for a grand total of $450.

-I’m still cheap like I was in my heavy Couchsurfing days, but I now take direct flights whenever remotely possible, to reduce emissions.
+I’m still cheap like I was in my heavy Couchsurfing days, but I now take direct flights whenever possible, to reduce emissions.
 And when direct isn’t possible, I look for ways make my layovers count.

-That’s why I planned this on purpose – knowing I’d need to collect my luggage, spend two nights in a city where I don’t know anyone, and get up early to take a three-hour train ride to the airport in Lisbon.
+That’s why I planned this Porto trip on purpose – knowing I’d need to collect my luggage, spend two nights in a city where I don’t know anyone, and get up early to take a three-hour train ride to the airport in Lisbon.
 But I wanted it like that!
 (I also planned it on a whim, all in one evening, while sipping homemade limoncello.)

 And since I’m a so-called adult now, I also booked an inexpensive, historical, well-rated guesthouse in Porto’s city center for those two nights.

-Yet something made me really want free cancellation for this perfect B&B. I didn’t have any other plans in mind – after all, I won’t be changing my flight unless Portugal’s TAP airlines goes the way of Iceland’s WOW airlines and I get stuck in Portugal for the rest of my life.
+I didn’t have any other plans in mind – after all, I won’t be changing my flight unless Portugal’s TAP airlines goes the way of Iceland’s WOW airlines and I get stuck in Portugal for the rest of my life.
 But I just had a feeling while I was making this whole plan that I should leave room for ideas.
 Then, while I was brushing my teeth, one came to me: What about Couchsurfing?

-The Modern Travel Machine
+“Abroad” and the Modern Travel Machine

 Travel now feels like it’s so much about comparing price tags and reading reviews, trying to curate the perfect experience instead of just letting travel be the experience.
 For me, this means letting the unknown of visiting a place I’ve never been before really be an unknown, instead of trying to eliminate all the mystery from something that I love precisely because of the mystery that it brings to my life.